 "I go to the police academy in June and I am using the FBI SWAT Workout eBook found on the Military.com eBookstore.
 I used to be in great shape, I was a Marine for eight years and have been out for just over a year, battling illness that has put me out of shape.
-I was wondering if there is a particular time of day I should follow your workout guide (In the morning after waking up, or at night after work), how much sleep I should get, I mean after being in The Corps for such a long time I am used to being able to operate on little sleep, but do you recommend a certain number of sleep hours per night?
+I was wondering if there is a particular time of day that I should follow your workout guide (In the morning after waking up, or at night after work), how much sleep I should get.
+I mean, after being in the Corps for such a long time, I am used to being able to operate on little sleep, but do you recommend a certain number of sleep hours per night?

-1) Use FBI SWAT Workout
+1. Use the FBI SWAT Workout

 And finally, how do you motivate yourself when you just do not feel like exercising?
-If I had that answer, my name would be in lights world-wide.
-But I feel I have a solution that does not require you to stand, does not cost a dime, and only takes five minutes to change you from too tired to exercise to ready to go.
+If I had that answer, my name would be in lights worldwide.
+But I feel I have a solution that does not require you to stand, does not cost a dime and only takes five minutes to change you from too tired to exercise to ready to go.

-- Regular Crunches - 25
+- Regular crunches 25

-- Reverse Crunches - 25
+- Reverse crunches 25

-- Double Crunches - 25
+- Double crunches 25

-- Left Crunches - 25
+- Left crunches 25

-- Right Crunches - 25
+- Right crunches 25

 - Stretch abs and lower back

-See that was not too bad and just a "little bit harder than sleeping."
+See, that was not too bad and just a "little bit harder than sleeping."

 Also read the following Military.com articles found in the Stew Smith article archive for more information:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.